 The master stateroom is located in the bow area, forward of the main salon.
 The stateroom has a large berth set against the forward bulkhead with two storage drawers built into the aft end of the berth.
-Additional storage is located in a compartment below the mattress.
-A carbon monoxide detector is standard and an LCD television mounted to the aft bulkhead is optional.
+Additional storage and the air conditioning unit is located in a compartment below the mattress.
+A carbon monoxide detector and an LCD television mounted to the aft bulkhead is standard equipment.
+The inverter for the TV is located behind an access panel in the cabinet for the DVD player and stereo.
+A folding curtain recessed into the cabinet just forward of the galley provides privacy.

-A hanging locker is located on the port side of the stateroom door.
-Additional storage is located in storage compartments built into the rear of the hanging locker.
+A hanging locker is located on the starboard side of the stateroom.
 A light in the locker is automatically activated when the door is opened and turned off when the door is closed.

 Daylight and fresh air is provided to this area by an overhead opening hatch and two opening port windows.
-The hatch is equipped with a retractable screen and sunshade.
-Additional lighting is provided by two recessed 12-volt lights in the forward bulkhead that are controlled by a wall switch near the door to the salon and two lights with switches on the light fixtures mounted on the forward bulkhead.
-Refer to the Ventilation System chapter for more information on operating the hatches, screens and shades.
+The hatch is equipped with a removable screen.
+Additional lighting is provided by two 12-volt lights near the forward bulkhead that are controlled by a wall switch near the TV and two